CRO brainstorming: generating A/B-test ideas

 Guiding principles, distilled from research

-The more I discovered how much scientific knowledge there was on this topic, the more it became an obsession.
 Today we have a few different science-backed approaches, and continue to experiment and evolve in this area.

 - Groups of people, using a formal ideation method, outperform unstructured group work (Gibson, 2015).

 - Nominal groups – individuals coming up with ideas on their own, then aggregating them as a group – outperform teams generating ideas together as a group (Diehl & Stroebe, 1987).
-The father of brainstorming, Alex Osborn, made the point that “group brainstorming is recommended as a supplement to individual ideation” (Osborn, 1953).
+The father of brainstorming himself, Alex Osborn, made the point that “group brainstorming is recommended as a supplement to individual ideation” (Osborn, 1953).

-- We face various cognitive biases that ultimately affect the quality of ideas.
+- We face various cognitive biases that ultimately affect the quality of our ideas.
 An interesting one is the Einstellung effect, our tendency to stick with familiar patterns and solutions instead of searching for better alternatives.
 Some fascinating studies in this area have been conducted with chess players.

 A science-backed CRO ideation process